Jump to:

 - Heat a braiser over medium-high (or a skillet if you will be braising in a roasting pan), add the olive oil and sear the seasoned pork shoulder steaks on each side, working in batches of 2.
 Set aside, lower the heat to medium.

 - Add the onions and sauté until translucent, 4-5 minutes.
 Add the tomato paste and chipotle in Adobo and stir them into the onions.
 Cook about 1 minute.
 Deglaze with the stout (or stock or wine) and be sure to scrape all the brown bits from the bottom of the braiser/skillet.
+Allow the stout to reduce by half.

-- Add the brown sugar, cumin, thyme and all the stock.
+- Add the brown sugar, cumin, thyme and the stock.
 Stir to combine, place the pork steaks on top and cover with the braiser lid (or transfer everything to a roasting pan, place the steaks on top and tightly cover with 2 layers of foil so no moisture escapes).
 Place in oven and braise for 1.5 hours.

 - After 1.5 hours check the pork for tenderness by pressing on it with a fork.
 If tender enough to your liking, braise uncovered for an additional 10-15 minutes for an appetizing finish.
 If not tender enough, cover and braise a bit longer until satisfied (add a bit of water if liquid is really low).